 Circumstances change, but God’s primary calling for you – to know Him and make Him known – remains constant.

+If and when your circumstances change, you don’t have to be thrown off course.
 Your calling does not originate with you.
 It starts with God.

 What if you make the wrong choice?